ansible/ansible/docs/docsite/rst/dev_guide/testing_units_modules.rst

 normally closer to the Python standard.
 There is basic documentation for Ansible unit tests in the developer guide :ref:`testing_units`.
 This document should be readable for a new Ansible module author.
-If you find it incomplete or confusing, please open a bug or ask for help on Ansible IRC.
+If you find it incomplete or confusing, please open a bug or ask for help on the #ansible-devel chat channel (using Matrix at ansible.im or using IRC at `irc.libera.chat <https://libera.chat/>`_).

 What Are Unit Tests?
 ====================